 This class on Domestika will show you how to sketch with a pen and simple watercolor washes.

 I would sketch the outlines with an HB Pencil first and then follow the lines with various gauges of the pen.
 As a general rule thin lines recede and thicker lines stand out.
 It is the perfect medium for distilling key lines and adding body with simple color washes.

 Being a glutton for punishment, I would often develop my simple sketches into more complex drawings.
 I discovered that I could use the pens that were running out of ink to make grey lines.
 My pen and ink drawings would look like etchings when I finished.

 Being colorblind, laying a tint of color over a tonal drawing was far less intimidating.

-More adventurous artists still use a fountain pen nib and Indian ink for sketching.
+More adventurous artists still use a fountain pen nib and Indian ink (affiliate links) for sketching.
 It produces a wonderful wavy line.
 When you press harder the nib splays and the line broadens.
 In the hands of an expert, even the drips and splashes add to the character.

 Another option is to use a ballpoint pen.
 I use a Biro to make thumbnail sketches.
 It doesn’t matter that they aren’t lightfast, they are ephemeral and not meant for public display.